-As of February 26, 2015, we held warrants or equity positions in six companies that have filed registration statements on Form S-1 with the SEC in contemplation of potential initial public offerings, including Good Technology Corp., ViewRay, Inc. and four companies which filed confidentially under the JOBS Act.
+As of February 22, 2016, we held warrants or equity positions in three companies that have filed registration statements on Form S-1 with the SEC in contemplation of potential initial public offerings.
+All three companies filed confidentially under the JOBS Act.
 There can be no assurance that these companies will complete their initial public offerings in a timely manner or at all.
-In addition, subsequent to December 31, 2014 the following current and former portfolio companies completed initial public offerings or were acquired: